mdelhoneux/emnlp2021/src/pages/event/index.md

 ---
 templateKey: event-index-page
-title: "Committee Blog"
+title: "Event"
 seo:
   title: "EMNLP is planned to be a hybrid event"
-  description: "Blog of the EMNLP Committee"
+  description: "EMNLP is planned to be a hybrid event"
 ---

 EMNLP 2021 is planned to be a hybrid event in Punta Cana, Dominican Republic, with both on-site and fully virtual participation possible.